nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `add n/John Doe nric/S8484131E p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/backPain t/diabetic role/patient`

-An example for adding a patient to the address book is given below.
+Here’s how to add a patient to the address book.
 ![add Patient Command](images/addPatient.png)
 _Figure 2: Example of using the `add` command to add a patient to CareLink_

-Once the command succeeds, the person will be added to the address book and the following message will be displayed.
+When the command succeeds, you’ll see the following message confirming that the person has been added to the address book
 ![add Patient Succeeds](images/addPatientSucceed.png)
 _Figure 3: Success message displayed after adding a patient_